From environmental science to photography - but always focused on the built environment.

 When you work with me, you’re part of this commitment:

-Certified B Corp - independently verified for social and environmental performance.
+Certified B Corp - independently verified for social and environmental performance since 2021.

 1% For the Planet member - going above and beyond, giving the equivalent of 5% of revenue annually to environmental non-profits through cash, time, and services.